 - Our main complaint is that the hose is slightly too short to use with an over-the-door hanger (some 4 ½ feet),

-- and the steam head hook is in the middle of the built-in hanger, meaning removing or placing clothes on the hanger while using the steamer becomes a challenge.
+- The steam head hook is in the middle of the built-in hanger, meaning removing or placing clothes on the hanger while using the steamer becomes a challenge.

 These problems are easily remedied, however.
 To avoid having to lay the steamer head down while your clothes are on the hanger you can simply use hangers of your own; and to compensate for the short power cord you can either steam all your clothes in the same location or plug in an extension cord.

 The refillable tank makes for a more persistent problem for those who live in hard water areas.
 In such a case, the tank should be refilled with bottled distilled water.
 However, because of the orientation of the refill cap this proves very difficult to do.
-The user also is unable to read the FULL line while refilling the tank in this way.
+You can't read the 'full' line while refilling the tank in this way.

-Those problems aside, the product seems to be one of the best on the market and well worth the frustration of its minor design flaws.
+Those problems aside, the product is one of the best on the market and well worth the frustration of its minor design flaws.

 - The extra large water tank allows for 45 to 60 minutes of continuous steam time.

-- It only about 60 seconds to sufficiently heat up and begin steaming.
+- Takes only 60 seconds to sufficiently heat up and begin steaming.

-- It compares well in terms of power.
+- It compares well in terms of power to rival models.